 Once streaming has begun, it has nothing to do with host/co-host bandwidth as host/co-host only triggered start session, which starts the streaming as well.

 You cannot stream two parallel sessions in the case of custom RTMP.

 There would be a latency of about ~15-20 seconds between the sent and the received stream.

 Recommended not to take any break for a session that is getting streamed as it will freeze at the last frame of the session.

-It is advisable to not use any copyrighted content while streaming as it may lead to blocking your live streaming by the respective platform which is out of Airmeet control.
+It is advisable not to use any copyrighted content while streaming as it may lead to blocking your live streaming by the respective platform, which is out of Airmeet control.

 To learn more about the Twitter live FAQ, check out the following link: